-I. THE CLASSIC SUMMARY JURY TRIAL: HISTORY, THEORY, AND PRACTICE

-In what this Article will refer to as the "classic" SJT, the opposing attorneys briefly present their respective cases before a jury that renders a [808] non-binding verdict. n3 To minimize the parties' expense and the use of court time, the SJT is greatly abbreviated in comparison to a traditional trial; common descriptions of the process suggest that a typical SJT -- targeted at cases that usually require a week or more to try -- could be completed in one day or less. n4 This economy is achieved by using various procedural shortcuts, such as restricting questioning during jury selection, minimizing evidentiary objections, omitting marginal evidence, and curtailing jury instructions.
-The most important element -- usually considered the SJT's sine qua non -- is the use of attorney summaries of evidence in lieu of live testimony. n5 In this way, the classic SJT imitates, but hardly replicates, a traditional jury trial. n6
+I. THE CLASSIC SUMMARY JURY TRIAL: HISTORY, THEORY, AND PRACTICE abbreviated in comparison to a traditional trial; common descriptions of the process suggest that a typical SJT--targeted at cases that usually require a week or more to try--could be completed in one day or less.
+4 This economy is achieved by using various procedural shortcuts, such as restricting questioning during jury selection, minimizing evidentiary objections, omitting marginal evidence, and curtailing jury instructions.
+The most important element--usually considered the SJT's sine qua non--is the use of attorney summaries of evidence in lieu of live testimony.
+5 In this way, the classic SJT imitates, but hardly replicates, a traditional jury trial.
+6